Here are Some of the Most Commonly Asked Questions from Prospective Students

 Cancellation or Delay of Course by School

-SailNashville reserves the right to cancel or delay courses due to weather conditions and staff or equipment issues.
+SailNashville reserves the right to cancel or delay courses for any reason, including but not limited to weather conditions, equipment issues, instructor availability, minimum class size.
 If a class is canceled by SailNashville, arrangements will be made to make up the class or give full-course credits to be used by the student at a later date.

 Cancellation or Rescheduling by the Student

-The following will apply to cancellations/re-scheduling by the student:
+The following will apply to cancellations or rescheduling by the student without exceptions:

 More than 30 days from scheduled class date: